 Cass works as our Community Arts Programme Manager to provide open studio services and workshops.
 Cass has a background as an arts therapist and has been working in the Health and Disability sector for over 20 years.
 As a practicing artist and therapist, Cass is currently exploring contemporary ideas and materials from a therapeutic view point.

 Lynda is the Arts for Health Funding and Trust Administrator and is responsible for the day to day running of the office, funding applications and all the 101 jobs that a successful organisation needs to operate.
 Lynda practices a wide range of contemporary craft skills which she shares with her family, friends and community.

 Marianne Schreven (Art Tutor)

 Ian Johnston (Art Tutor)

 Ian holds a Trade qualification in the printing industry which lead to an interest in graphic design, computers and photography.

 Through his own creative development, Ian has learnt to appreciate the qualities of patience and respect for the artistic process and hopes to share these skills with the wider community.

 Melanie Odey (Chairperson)

 Melanie joined the Board of Trustees for Arts for Health in August 2008.
 She has a depth of work experience in the disability sector supporting people in both residential and vocational settings.
-She has also spent ten years developing educational programmes for human and social services at Wintec.
+She has also spent many years developing educational programmes for human and social services at Wintec.
 Melanie has a Masters in Social Sciences majoring in Psychology, an MBA and a Certificate in Tertiary Teaching.
 Melanie enjoys recreational art and writing for enjoyment.